ehpc-lab/docker-conda-course/README.md

 **What is a container in Docker?**
 <p>A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.</p>

+Check out more details about any Docker command accessing this documentation: https://docs.docker.com/

 Download Docker image
 ```
 docker pull <NAME>